 U.S. News ranks Children's Mercy Kansas City Hospital as #2 in Missouri as well as #3 in the Midwestern region.
 Nationally, Children’s Mercy Kansas City Hospital ranks in nine children’s specialties, including:

-What can I expect from my first sports medicine specialist appointment?
+What can I expect from my first allergist appointment?

-It’s important that you prepare for your appointment with a sports medicine specialist.
-To help you get started, we’ve created a list of good questions to ask your doctor for some of the most common visit types:
+It’s important you go to your allergist appointment prepared.
+To help you get started, we’ve created a list of good questions for you to ask: